• Skip to main content

 4. How often do the markets run?

-7. What happens if you cancel your stall?
+5. What happens if you cancel your stall?
+Will you get a refund?
+Will someone else take your space?

-8. Check the Market’s terms and conditions.
-If there aren’t any, be wary.
+6. Check the Market’s terms and conditions.
+If there are not any, be wary.

-9. Is the market purely for arts and crafts?
+7. Is the market purely for arts and crafts?
 Is it a trash and treasure market combined with crafts?
 Generally, buyers expect markets to offer cheaper prices.
-Be prepared to barter with your customers and to bring your prices down if you’re at a carboot sale or trash and treasure type market.
+Be prepared to barter with your customers and to bring your prices down if you are at a car boot sale or trash and treasure type market.

-11. Book ahead and pay for your site.
-Plan ahead and think well in advance about how you want to stock and set up your stall.
+8. Book ahead and pay for your site.
+Plan and think well in advance about how you want to stock and set up your stall.

 Stock